 Farhart, Christina E., Joanne M. Miller, Kyle L. Saunders, and Marissa Theys. (invited book chapter).
 “It Was the Best of Plots, It Was the Worst of Plots: Why Do People Believe Conspiracy Theories?
 A Tale of Two Motives.”

-Miller, Joanne, Kyle Saunders, and Christina E. Farhart. (between reviews).
+Miller, Joanne, Kyle Saunders, and Christina E. Farhart. (in preparation).
 “The Impact of Asking Conspiracy Theory Questions on Data Quality.”

 Christina E. Farhart. (in preparation).
 “Who Said Voting Wasn’t Racialized?
 Framing Effects, Racial Cues, and Support for Contemporary Voting Restrictions”